thomas-hennessy-work/QA-Final-Project/README.md

 ### Pricing
 The aim of the project was to keep an eye on the running/monthly costs.
 To deploy this application we used ...
 VMs in our AKS cluster, each with size ... .
 This lead to an estimated running cost of ... , thus £../month.
 In future, if we monitored the traffic on this website, we would have a better idea on how to make our costing more efficient.
 One approach could be that we set up a virtual machine scale set with a monitor autoscaling setting, to automatically scale up/down VMs when there is more/less traffic.
+This will help to save more cost because you only pay for what you use.

 ### Issues